Nationally-ranked diabetes care and research program»

-The UF Diabetes Institute is internationally recognized as a leader in promoting basic, translational, and clinical research on diabetes.
-The Institute has ongoing funding from the National Institutes of Health/NIDDK, the Juvenile Diabetes Research Foundation, the American Diabetes Association, the Leona M. and Harry B. Helmsley Charitable Trust, and other private funding agencies.
+UF has been awarded competitive grants from the National Institutes of Health/NIDDK, the Juvenile Diabetes Research Foundation, the American Diabetes Association, the Leona M. and Harry B. Helmsley Charitable Trust, and other private and public funding agencies.
 Current total annual research funding exceeds $15 million.
 Cumulative scholarship produced by University of Florida faculty well exceeds 1100 papers, chapters and books.